ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 Equivocation:

-: a state where a Transparency Service provides inconsistent proofs to Relying Parties, containing conflicting claims about the Signed Statement bound at a given position in the Verifiable Data Structure {{EQUIVOCATION}}.
+: a state where a Transparency Service provides inconsistent proofs to Relying Parties, containing conflicting claims about the Signed Statement bound at a given position in the Verifiable Data Structure.

 Issuer: